ATOM27/XCodeProj/README.md

 # XCodeProj
-This is my report about how i learn Obj-c
+This is my report about how I had been learning Obj-C.